 – Cate McQuaid, The Boston Globe

-Cheryl Clinton’s paintings capture the moods, colors, and patterns of the landscape.
+Cheryl Clinton’s paintings evoke the moods, colors, and patterns of light in the landscape.
 Clinton became passionate about art growing up in Framingham, Massachusetts.

 Massachusetts native and traveler